Karen Lander Bio

 There is such pleasure and reward in tackling and meeting the challenges music study offers.
 When you learn a piece of music, you learn to unravel and solve interesting problems–technical, creative and artistic.
 These skills translate to so many other aspects of your life… and they stick with you!

-Recently, I started training at CrossfitPTBO and have started to compete in Masters Olympic Weightlifting.
+I started training and competing in Masters Olympic Weightlifting four years ago.
 Learning something new, technical and complicated is a great reminder of just how it feels to be a student

 With COVID-19 came the need to switch to on-line teaching in the blink of an eye.
-In three short months, I have learned more about the technology of teaching, and about how to teach from afar than I could ever have imagined.
-It has made me a better teacher and now I am eager to explore just how to make the most of these new opportunities for me and for my students.
+In three short months, I learned more about the technology of teaching, and about how to teach from afar than I could ever have imagined.
+It made me a better teacher and now that we are once again able to meet in person, I am able to integrate remote lessons as needed.